Htomsik/AppInfrastructure/README.md

 >
 > I  don' have mentors and don't know how right do it.
 >
-> It's a problem for me because all what i do doesn't reviewing and many mistakes that i do could be avoid if i ave mentor.
+> It's a problem for me because all what i do doesn't reviewing and many mistakes that i do could be avoid if i have mentor.
 >
 > If i do something wrong u can say me about that.
 I will be grateful to you.